OAuth Overview

 - Client: The client is the web application or software requesting access to resources in Qlik Cloud on a user’s behalf.

-- Access tokens: Access tokens are encrypted strings clients use to access resources from a Qlik Cloud tenant.
+- Access tokens: Access tokens are encrypted strings clients use to access resources from Qlik Cloud.

 - Authorization server: The Qlik Cloud tenant that provides access tokens to registered clients upon a successful authentication and consent flow by the owner of the resources to be accessed.